LSBUGPG/SmoothDamp/README.md

 Note that I am applying the original Unity version here, meaning that the overshoot code is effectively running twice.
 But you can equally substitute the original Gems version of the smoothing function.

-Finally it appears to work consistently and remains stable with chaning delta times and performs the way I assume Unity wanted.
+Finally it appears to work consistently and remains stable with changing delta times and performs the way I assume Unity wanted.

 I have included the scenes `TestSmoothDampRelative` and `TestSmoothDampAbsolute` to compare the original Gems code, the Unity code, and my fix.